Spinal Cord Injury Claims

 - Falling or tripping accidents can also end in spinal injury, particularly in the elderly.

-In addition to traumatic spinal cord injuries, there is also the non-traumatic spinal cord injury.
+In addition to traumatic spinal cord injuries, there is also non-traumatic spinal cord injury.
 This happens in the following instances:

 - Interruption of blood supply to the spinal cord